 The book, Beyond the Niche: Essential Tools You Need to Create Marketing Messages that Deliver Results will help you to recognize the individual customers who make up your niche market.
 Once you’ve identified your target market or “niche”, then you’ll learn how to tailor your marketing message directly to individuals within your “niche.”
 By focusing on a individuals within this tightly targeted niche market, you’ll dramatically increase your advertising and marketing effectiveness .

 If you’ve been in business for any time at all, your niche audience has probably already found you.
 After all, if you already have satisfied customers, then what you really need to do is to add more to their numbers.

 Beyond the Niche will help you to identify the reasons those satisfied customers already do business with you!

-If you need help doing this, be sure to pick up a copy of Beyond the Niche.
+If you need defining your marketing strategy, be sure to pick up a copy of Beyond the Niche.
 It will take you step by step through the process of identifying your niche market’s unique needs and developing marketing messages that appeal directly to your target customer.